tadryanom/FirebirdSQL_firebird/doc/sql.extensions/README.profiler.md

 # Snapshot tables

 Snapshot tables (as well views and sequence) are automatically created in the first usage of the profiler.
-They are owned by the current user with read/write permissions for `PUBLIC`.
+They are owned by the database owner, with read/write permissions for `PUBLIC`.

-When a session is deleted the related data in others profiler snapshot tables are automatically deleted too through foregin keys with `DELETE CASCADE` option.
+When a session is deleted, the related data in other profiler snapshot tables are automatically deleted too through foreign keys with `DELETE CASCADE` option.

 Below is the list of tables that stores profile data.